 At Fileion, we don’t just copy what others say, we dig deep to give you honest, experience-based insights.
-We tested the Code editor tool, Notepad++, by installing it on multiple Windows setups, using it for writing code (Python and HTML code), editing large text files, log and CSV files, and even tweaking config files like "
+We tested the Code editor tool, Notepad++, by installing it on multiple Windows setups, using it for writing code (Python and HTML code), editing large text files, log and CSV files, and even tweaking config files like ".ini" and ".json".

 What We Like